PROFESSIONAL SCHOOL OF BEHAVIORAL HEALTH SCIENCES

 Grading for courses and proseminars is based on a combination of attendance, participation, examinations, assignments, presentations, and/or practicums as specified for each course by faculty.

 Examinations: Most courses include at least one written essay examination published on the e-campus website.
 Examinations are “open book” and consist of short answer essay questions that in most cases emphasize concepts, principles, applications, and critical thinking.
-Grades for exams are: A, B, and NC (no credit).
+Grades for examinations are: A+, A, A-, B+, B, B-, and F.

 Examinations are taken exclusively on the e-campus website where they may be worked on, saved until returning at a later time, and then ultimately submitted when ready.
 Once an exam is submitted, it is graded and returned to the student on the e-campus website with a point score, comments, and the assigned grade.

 Assignments, presentations, and practicums: Some courses and all proseminars require projects that include written reports, case presentations, and practicums.
-Assignments are uploaded by instructors on to the e-campus website for their course and completed assignments are uploaded to e-campus by students.
-Grades on written assignments and presentations include the following: A, B, and NC (no credit).
+Completed assignments are uploaded by students on the e-campus website where faculty can view, download, and grade assignments.
+Grades for assignments and presentations include: A+, A, A-, B+, B, B-, NC (no credit), and F.